starsite/FileMaker-Swift/README.md

 # SwiftFM
-SwiftFM is a service class (Data API wrapper) written for Swift 4.2.
-Xcode 9.4 or later required.
+SwiftFM is a service class for Swift 4.2 to work with the FileMaker Data API.
+(Xcode 9.4+ required)
 - - -

 ### Overview